SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

 ### Sample Output

-First, start `TopicSubscriber` so that it's up and waiting for published messages.
+First, start `TopicSubscriber` so that it is up and waiting for published messages.
 You can start multiple instances of this application, and all of them will receive published messages.

 ~~~sh
 $ java -cp ./target/solace-samples-amqp-jms2-1.0.1-SNAPSHOT-jar-with-dependencies.jar  com.solace.samples.TopicSubscriber